MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-qualifications-onboarding.md

 ms.topic: article
 ms.service: "dynamics365-business-central"
 ms.author: jswymer
-ms.date: 01/07/2020
+ms.date: 01/22/2020
 ---

-# Qualification and Onboarding of ISV Partners to the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] Program
+# Qualification and Onboarding of Partners to the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] Program

-If you as an ISV are interested in developing an app that meets the description of [!INCLUDE[embedapp](../developer/includes/embedapp.md)] in [Embed App Overview](embed-app-overview.md), your app must meet qualification requirements.
+If you as a software development partner are interested in developing an app that meets the description of [!INCLUDE[embedapp](../developer/includes/embedapp.md)] in [Embed App Overview](embed-app-overview.md), your app must meet qualification requirements.
 The main criteria for [!INCLUDE[embedapp](../developer/includes/embedapp.md)] onboarding at this point are:

 - Partner must provide all day, every day support.
 Their customers do not get to call Microsoft support.
 They always call the partner.
 - Partner must live up to the standards for user assistance and documentation that are outlined in [[!INCLUDE[prodlong](../developer/includes/prodlong.md)] User Assistance Model](../user-assistance.md).
 Good user assistance is part of [!INCLUDE[embedapp](../developer/includes/embedapp.md)] success and uptake, and it also lowers the work load on their support center.